npm-simplified/simplified/docs/content.md

 -- (string) `type`

 Required.
-The content type slug.
+The content type's unique slug.

 -- (int) `ID`
 Required.
-The id of the content to remove at.
+The content id.

 #### @returns:
 Returns true on success or error on failure.